How to Become a White Hat Hacker: What Education do I Need?

 A white hat hacker will try to get into a system using any means necessary, whether using well-known cyber-attack tools or creating their own.
 While it might sound a little shady, these troubleshooting steps are essential to a network security analyst's ability to do their job.

-Challenges Of A Unique Career Field
+Challenges Of A Unique Field

-If you are the kind of person who is looking for a challenge, this career field could be perfect for you.
-Ethical hacking is a challenging career and tends to attract individuals who love the challenge of proving and disproving security measures in encrypted network systems.
+If you are the kind of person who is looking for a challenge, this field could be perfect for you.
+Ethical hacking is challenging and tends to attract individuals who love the challenge of proving and disproving security measures in encrypted network systems.
 It is a test of intellect, patience, creativity, and persistence.
 One of the biggest challenges is "staying legal" by always accessing only systems and information of entities that you have contracted with.
 This is growing ever more difficult in an electronically interconnected world, and a successful ethical hacker knows how to toe this line.

 Are you interested in working in cybersecurity?
 If you want to become a white hat hacker you will need to earn a degree in the field, such as a Bachelor of Science Degree in Computer and Information Science with a Major in Cyber and Network Security - Cybersecurity Track.
 ECPI University offers this degree program at an accelerated rate, helping students to graduate sooner and start looking for work faster.
 For more information about this exciting degree program, connect with a friendly admissions representative today.